 What then causes the corneal warpage of the keratoconic cornea?

 Whilst both environmental and genetic factors are thought to contribute to the development of the disease, the physiopathology of keratoconus has not been elucidated until now.
 An exploration of the supportive and intertwining sub-theories follows.

 The case revisited – Are these risk factors correlation or causative?

 Eye rubbing has been presented as a risk factor (by correlation) for keratoconus, amongst others including ocular allergy, atopy, and Down syndrome (8-10) Keratoconus appears more prevalent in certain ethnicities (11,12).
 It has also been reported that diabetes could be a protective factor against keratoconus (9).

-Much of scientific evidence however is based upon a correlation of variables.
-It is therefore necessary to point out that correlation does not necessarily mean causation.
+Much of scientific evidence, however, is based upon a correlation of variables.
+It is, therefore, necessary to point out that correlation does not necessarily mean causation.
 When two variables are found to be correlated, it is tempting to assume that this demonstrates that one variable causes the other.
 A similar fallacy would state that an event that followed another one was necessarily a consequence of the first event.

 For instance, the well-established correlations between keratoconus and atopy or Down-syndrome may not mean that atopy or Down-syndrome directly causes keratoconus.
 A spurious relationship may explain both correlations, because in reality, eye rubbing may be the confounding variable.
 In the context of atopy or Down syndrome, chronic eye rubbing may be the reason for increased risk for keratoconus.
-In such a context, the correlation between chronic eye rubbing and keratoconus corresponds to direct causative link, not just a statistical correlation.
+In such a context, the correlation between chronic eye rubbing and keratoconus corresponds to a direct causative link, not just a statistical correlation.